JHenzi/OrcaRewardDashboard/README.md

 We are using the LiveCoinWatch API to grab the price of SOL and stashing in a SQLite database for long term analysis and statistical display.

-You can start the price fetcher, on a `screen` session, by executing this command:
+You can start the price fetcher, on a `screen` session, by executing this command(Note, this is NOT NEEDED if you are running app.py, it will dispatch the predictions and combined the logged output so you only have one script to run!):

 ```bash
 python sol_price_fetcher.py